keua/design-of-robot-swarms-by-optimization/README.md

+# Local search modules for AutoMoDe

+This package contains some stochastic local search algorithms for AutoMoDe.

 ## General idea

 "**localsearch.py**" file contains the current algorithm.
 The "**utilities.py**" file in the same directory just contains a number of functions that don't really fit into the localsearch.py file.